The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Jay Salpekar, M.D. is Director of the Neuropsychiatry in Epilepsy Program at Kennedy Krieger Institute, and on the full time faculty of Johns Hopkins University Medical School.
 He received B.A. and M.D. degrees from Washington University in St. Louis and continued at Barnes Hospital for internship and residency training in general psychiatry.
 He then completed a child and adolescent psychiatry fellowship at the Yale University Child Study Center.
 Dr. Salpekar is widely published in the field of pediatric neuropsychiatry.
 He is a reviewer for scientific journals, grant review panels, and serves on the editorial board for Epilepsy and Behavior.
 He is active in the American Epilepsy Society, Epilepsy Foundation, and was recently honored with Fellow status in the American Neuropsychiatric Association.
 Dr. Salpekar is rated as an Advanced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Epilepsy, Seizures, Attention Deficit Hyperactivity Disorder (ADHD), and Spasmus Nutans.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, Attention Deficit Hyperactivity Disorder (ADHD), and Spasmus Nutans.
+Dr. Salpekar is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Progressive Myoclonic Epilepsy